Let's add a worksheet, rename it to Payments, and connect to the Payments table.

 You can turn on/off the List Editor using the Options, Show List Editor Task Pane option.

 Let's change a couple of rows in the table and click the Save, View Save Changes SQL.

 In my case, the add-in generates the following SQL commands:

-As we may see, the SaveToDB add-in uses id values instead of names as it should be.
+As we can see, the SaveToDB add-in uses id values instead of names as it should be.